The following summary of the provisions of the Act was provided by

 button, key, or icon designated for activating the accessibility

-Relay Service Fund for equipment used by individuals who are
+Service Fund for equipment used by individuals who are deaf-blind.

-recommend and for the FCC to adopt rules to achieve reliable and
+and for the FCC to adopt rules to achieve reliable and interoperable

 accessible emergency information, user interfaces, and video